Dual Diagnosis Treatment Greensboro, NC

 Services included:

-• 30 day inpatient rehab, hospital inpatient detoxification and 90 day inpatient rehab
+• 90 day inpatient rehab, outpatient rehabilitation and hospital inpatient detoxification

-• Sober housing services, mentoring and social skills training
+• Help with transportation, case management and social skills training

 Ready 4 Change Inc

-Ready 4 Change Inc is a dual diagnosis treatment center in Greensboro, North Carolina that offers treatment services for mental health and substance use disorders that include OCD as well as schizoid personality disorder.
+Ready 4 Change Inc is a dual-diagnosis treatment center in Greensboro, NC that provides treatment for mental health and substance abuse disorders that include OCD as well as anorexia.

 Address: 5 Centerview Drive, Suite 101, Greensboro, NC 27407 in Guilford County